fregu856/TSRT10/README.md

 ## Manually contol Balrog:
 - Test

-## To be able to run everything in SIMULATION on a Ubuntu computer:
+## To be able to run everything in SIMULATION on an Ubuntu computer:
 - $ sudo apt install git
 - $ sudo apt-get install python-scipy
 - $ sudo apt-get install ros-kinetic-image-transport-plugins